Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/create-a-mv.md

         <tr>
             <td>lastName</td>
             <td><p>The last name of the loyalty program member.</p>
                 <p>Sandbox mode: To simulate a non-zero balance, append a space and a positive integer to the lastName field.
-For example, to simulate a balance of 2000 for John Doe, set lastName to âDoe 2000â.</p></td>
+For example, to simulate a balance of 2000 for John Doe, set lastName to "Doe 2000".</p></td>
         </tr>
         <tr>
             <td>memberId</td>